YichaoChen/IS2545_Deliverable-5_SecurityTesting/README.md

 # IS2545 - Deliverable5
 ### Yichao Chen (yic85), Jingyi Lin (jil173)

-We use OWSAP ZAP as a security scanner.
+We use OWASP ZAP as the security scanner in this security testing.

 ##Vulnerability 1: Cross Site Scripting
 This attack happens when other users are viewing webpages injected by attacker’s script on the client-side.
 The attacker can get access to the controls of the website.